A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects: Simulation study: generating data from the proposed BYM2-logCAR model

 Figure \ref{fig:WAIC_SimFromBLC} shows that the WAIC always favours the proposed BYM2-logCAR model, which generated the data.
 Figure \ref{fig:Param_SimFromBLC} shows how well the proposed BYM2-logCAR model is able to recover the true values of the model parameters through the posterior summaries across the 100 replicates for the intercept, $\beta_0$, the mixing parameter, $\lambda$, the hyperparameter, $\nu_\kappa$, and the overall standard deviation, $\sigma$.
-Across the 100 replicates, the proposed BYM2-logCAR model always captures the truth as the posterior 95\% credible intervals (vertical lines) always cover the true values of the parameters (solid horizontal lines).
-Regarding the scaling mixture components, $\KAPPA$, Figure \ref{fig:kappa_SimFromBLC} shows the estimated densities from the true $\kappa$'s (bold line) along with the ones from the first 500 MCMC iterations (gray lines) for three different replicated datasets, namely the 1st, 50th and 100th simulations.
-Note that the choice of the prior mean $\mu_{\nu_\kappa}=0.3$ for the hyperparameter $\nu_\kappa$ allows the $\kappa$'s to depart from 1.
-This departure may be towards 0, to accommodate potential outliers, as well as towards infinity.
-To ease visualisation, Figure \ref{fig:kappa_SimFromBLC} shows the estimated densities on a limited scale, cropping the $\kappa$'s bigger than 8.
-The proposed model seems to recover the true distribution of the $\kappa$'s.
-The proposed BYM2-logCAR model again estimates accurately the distribution of the latent effects as shown in Figure \ref{fig:s_SimFromBLC}.
+Across the 100 replicates, the proposed BYM2-logCAR model always captures the truth, as the posterior 95\% credible intervals (vertical lines) always cover the true values of the parameters (solid horizontal lines).
+Regarding the scaling mixture components, $\bm{\kappa}$, Figure \ref{fig:kappa_SimFromBLC} shows the posterior summaries for one replicate and generated values, across all districts.
+The $\kappa$'s generated following this structured prior seem to vary less than the ones generated from the independent gamma priors in Appendix \ref{sec:SimFromModel}.
+Therefore, the posterior credible intervals are narrower than the ones from the simulation study presented in Appendix \ref{sec:SimFromModel}.
+Regardless, the posterior 95\% credible intervals almost always cover the true mixture components.
+Similarly, the generated latent effects plotted in Figure \ref{fig:s_SimFromBLC} are recovered by the posterior 95\% credible intervals.